mhanyc/codingmental/content/articles/overview-of-a-react-application.md

 This post outlines some of the technologies involved in putting together a video juxtaposition tool for Mediathread.

+_Explain a little bit what Reach application is for folk who have never encountered it.
+A short sentence or a link_

 Now that I've made some progress on [Juxtapose](https://github.com/ccnmtl/juxtapose) I wanted to review some of the pieces and decisions I've made when putting this